 Other certificate options in Travel Marketing will be awarded upon completion of course requirements in the Travel Department.
-The Certificate of Completion in Travel Marketing is a 12 unit program, the Cruise Specialist Certificate requires completion of 9 units, the Home-Based Travel Specialist Certificate requires completion of 17units, and the Certificate of Proficiency in Apollo Computer Reservations is awarded with completion of 5 units.
+The Certificate of Completion in Travel Marketing is a 12 unit program, the Cruise Specialist Certificate requires completion of 9 units, the Home-Based Travel Specialist Certificate requires completion of 17-units, the Niche Travel Specialist Certificate is also a 17-unit program and the Certificate of Proficiency in Apollo Computer Reservations is awarded with completion of 5 units.
 For information regarding specific course requirements, contact the Travel Department chair or inquire in the Counseling Center.
+You may also check online at www.losmedanos.edu